 Breakthrough Nonvolatile Memory Technology

 The explosion of connected devices and digital services is generating massive amounts of new data.
 For this data to be useful, it must be stored and analyzed very quickly.
 3D XPoint™ technology is an entirely new class of nonvolatile memory that can help turn immense amounts of data into valuable information in real time.
-With up to 1,000 times lower latency and exponentially greater endurance than NAND, 3D XPoint technology can deliver game-changing performance for big data applications.
+With up to 1,000 times lower latency and exponentially greater endurance than NAND, 3D XPoint technology can deliver game-changing performance for big data applications and transactional workloads.
 Its ability to enable high-speed, high-capacity data storage close to the processor creates new possibilities for system architects and promises to enable entirely new applications.

 |Watch Micron and Intel representatives